 - Summer is great, but with that also comes all the other tourists.
 July and August are great months for weather, but that’s what everyone else is thinking as well.
 If you want sunny days and don’t mind a ton of other tourists, then the summer months shouldn’t be excluded.
 Note: Even in May and June it can be quite cool and rainy

 - The shoulder seasons are great if you don’t mind unpredictable weather.
 May and September are great months to be here.
 May can still be a bit wet, but the fields in full bloom in the Bavaria countryside are stunning.
 September and October still have enough sunny days and everyone is back to school and work, so there aren’t as many tourists.
 Plus, the fall is Fest Season!
 Whether you choose to go to an unforgettable Almabtrieb in the Alps, the massive Oktoberfest, or a smaller Volksfest in a Bavarian village, nothing screams Bavaria like Oompah music, liters of Bavaria beer, Lederhosen, and giant Pretzels!
+(Here are 23 Festivals in Germany Other than Oktoberfest to Experience throughout the whole year as well)

 - Winter in Germany is amazing!
 It doesn’t get TOO cold (yes, it snows), things aren’t nearly as overrun with tourists, and who can resist the Christmas Markets and experiencing German Christmas traditions and who can forget the Gluhwein!?
 However, if you are going to follow this particular itinerary, due to the daylight hours being very short (it gets dark by about 4:30om) then you may have to widdle your daily activities down a bit.